Ouranosinc/Magpie/docs/permissions.rst

 Once the hierarchy rewinding process completes, the resolved :class:`Access` is returned.
-If still no :term:`Permission` could be found at that point, the result defaults to :attr:`Access.DENY`, and is indicated by ``"no-permission"`` for ``reason`` field.
+If still no :term:`Permission` could be found at that point, the result defaults to :attr:`Access.DENY`, and is indicated by ``"no-permission"`` for |perm_reason|_ field.
 Following pseudo-code presents the overall procedure.

 .. cannot use the 'term' in replace, or it breaks the reference link creation
 .. _algo_resolve_effective: